bharatpe/g-mapify/README.md

 |searchClassName                | custom class name of search container                 | None
 |onSelect                       | trigger whenever map position changed (return *status: [true/false], data: [map data object], mapStatus: [map native status]*)|

+#### Note
+When use customMarkers (More than 1) - Make sure autoCenter, hasSearch are set to false.
+Which dosen't make sense any way with multiple markers.

 ## Address Formatter
 You can get City, Pincode, State etc. from *address_components* using **addressFormatter** method.
 This method transfrom *address_components* array data into *object*.